CVC 21461: Failure to Obey Traffic Signals

 Next, consider your own legal knowledge.
 If you are not familiar with the legal system or are unsure about how to contest a traffic violation, hiring a lawyer can be helpful.
 A lawyer can provide guidance on the best course of action and help you navigate the legal process.

 And finally, consider the cost-benefit analysis.
 Hiring a lawyer can be expensive, but it may be worth the investment if it can help you avoid more significant consequences or if you have a strong case that can potentially result in a dismissal or reduction of the charges.
+(Learn more about the cost/benefit of hiring a traffic lawyer in How Much Does a Traffic Lawyer Cost?)

 After all these considerations, if you are still unsure about whether to hire a lawyer, consider scheduling an initial consultation with one to discuss your options.